cytoscape/cytoscape.js/documentation/md/style.md

   * This property makes the taxi edge be re-routed when the turns would be otherwise too close to the source or target.
 As such, it also helps to avoid turns overlapping edge endpoint arrows.
 * **`edge-distances`** : With value `intersection` (default), the distances (`taxi-turn` and `taxi-turn-min-distance`) are considered from the outside of the source's bounds to the outside of the target's bounds.
 With value `node-position`, the distances are considered from the source position to the target position.
 The `node-position` option makes calculating edge points easier --- but it should be used carefully because you can create invalid points that `intersection` would have automatically corrected.

+## Round taxi edges

+Apply the round style to Taxi edges (`curve-style: round-taxi`, [demo](demos/edge-types)):

+Similar to rounded segment edges, this round text edge type allows for smooth curvature to achieve a polished appearance.

 ## Edge arrow